Nancy-Singleton/DevOps-Course-Starter/README.md

 # Running the app

-See instructions for running the app using Docker [here](docs/running-locally/docker.md), and without Docker [here](docs/running-locally/without-docker.md).
+See instructions for running the app locally [here](docs/running-locally).
+There are options for using minikube, docker, or neither.

 # Running the tests